Foucault's Patriarchy: Demonization of Russia as Post-Modern Putsch

 Despite enduring heavy criticism for selectively choosing data that fit his arguments (James Miller, The Passion of Michel Foucault, 1993, pp. 104-105), he enjoyed several stints at European universities, before landing a visiting professorship position at the University of California, Berkeley in 1980.

-There he introduced his brand of French post-modernism to the already rebellious-minded, anti-establishmentarian student body there.
-He drew large crowds to his Howison Lectures on "Truth and Subjectivity", eventually developing a massive following in the social sciences, which was already becoming increasingly entangled in human rights movements and politics, following the social upheaval of the 60s and the malaise of purposeless often attributed to the end of the Vietnam War and the 1970s.
+There he introduced his brand of French post-modernism to the already rebellious-minded, anti-establishmentarian student body.
+He drew large crowds to his Howison Lectures on "Truth and Subjectivity", eventually developing a massive following in the social sciences, which was already becoming increasingly entangled in human rights movements and politics, following the social upheaval of the 1960s and the malaise of purposeless often attributed to the end of the Vietnam War and the 1970s.

 Michel arrived in the US just in time to feed the intellectually hungry masses — and San Francisco was there to feed his voracious sexual appetite and obsession with pain and death.
 In interviews with the gay press, he praised sado-masochistic activity, describing it as "the real creation of new possibilities of pleasure, which people had no idea about previously (Eribon, 314-316).

-He frequented the San Francisco homosexual sex clubs, engaged in unprotected sex, eventually contracting and succumbing to the AIDS virus.
+He frequented the San Francisco homosexual bathhouses, engaged in unprotected sex, eventually contracting and succumbing to the AIDS virus.
 On death, Michel wrote the following (Miller, 20):

 "It is in death… that the individual becomes at one with himself, escaping from the monotonous lives and their leveling effect; in the slow, half-subterranean, but already visible approach of death, the dull, common life, at last becomes an individuality…and gives it the style of its truth."

-Is this kind of person we want educating our impressionable youth?
+Let me get this straight: we are OK with men obsessed with death educating our impressionable, vital youth?
 Can a biologist or geologist get away with such perverted drivel?

 READ MORE: McCarthyism in Our Time: Witchhunting the Witchhunters

 His impact in the academic sphere was immense, paving the way for the French post-structuralist school's takeover of the humanities, notably by ideological figureheads such as Julia Kristeva and Judith Butler: Kristeva was a fervent Maoist and has been recently outed as a spy for Communist Bulgaria (which she denies, of course), was heavily criticized for her ethnocentric approach in her own work (e.g. Ian Almond, The New Orientalists: Postmodern Representations of Islam from Foucault to Baudrillard, 2007, p.
 132), and was embarrassingly exposed for her absolutely appalling attempt at pedantry with her misuse of mathematics (Sokal & Bricmont, Intellectual Impostures,1997); Butler is a leading feminist who is perhaps best known outside her very narrow, altogether unscientific field, for winning the Philosophy and Literature ‘Bad Writing' Prize in 1999.
-Their students almost invariably label themselves as feminists, Marxists, post-modernists.
+Their students almost invariably label themselves as feminists (correctly), Marxists (incorrectly), post-modernists (correctly) … pick a card, any card.

 For people so consumed with identity issues, they really do love their labels.